Leucine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-leucine, and tRNA(Leu), whereas its 3 products are AMP, diphosphate, and L-leucyl-tRNA(Leu).
+The 3 substrates of this enzyme are ATP, L-leucine, and tRNA^{Leu}, whereas its 3 products are AMP, diphosphate, and L-leucyl-tRNA^{Leu}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-leucine:tRNALeu ligase (AMP-forming).
+There are two isozymes found in humans, encoded by the genes LARS1 and LARS2.
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-leucine:tRNA^{Leu} ligase (AMP-forming).
 Other names in common use include leucyl-tRNA synthetase, leucyl-transfer ribonucleate synthetase, leucyl-transfer RNA synthetase, leucyl-transfer ribonucleic acid synthetase, leucine-tRNA synthetase, and leucine translase.
-This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-trna biosynthesis.
+This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-tRNA biosynthesis.